 |

-W. Cleary was
+Robert W. Cleary

-a Professor of Civil Engineering at
+was a professor of Civil and Geological Engineering at

 Princeton University and a Professor of